markdonachie/dynamocic.github.io/objects.md

 ## Our Objects

-These objects are codified in our governeing documents,
+These objects are codified in our governing documents,

 1. To promote equality and diversity in cycling.
 2. The provision of a safe, collaborative space for cycling and maintenance